stratosphereips/StratosphereLinuxIPS/README.md

 1. Start Redis: `redis-server --daemonize yes`
 2. Run slips: `./slips.py -c slips.conf -i <interface>` (be sure you use python3)
 3. Check the folder called with the date of today.
 All files are updated every 5 seconds.
-4. Use kalipso to see the results
+4. Use kalipso to see the results (option -G in slips)

 -------